Pete Cawthon: Coaching career

 In 1919, Cawthon took his first regular coaching job at Beaumont High School before becoming the baseball and basketball coach at Rice Institute—now Rice University—in 1920.
-In 1921, he moved to Dallas and was the head football coach at Terrill Prep (TX) for two years.
+In 1921, he moved to Dallas and was the head football coach at Terrill Prep for two years.
 In 1923, he moved on to coach at Austin College in Sherman, Texas, where he established the Cawthon Trophy, given annually to an outstanding individual at the school on the basis of athletic participation, leadership, and sportsmanship.
 His record at Austin College was 23–18–4 from 1923 to 1927.
 Austin won the Texas Intercollegiate Athletic Association title in 1923.

 In 1930, Cawthon was hired by Texas Technological College—now Texas Tech University.
 By 1932, the Matadors—now the Red Raiders—became the highest-scoring team in the nation.
 He coached at the school through the 1940 season.
 During his tenure, he compiled a record of 76–32–6.

 Cawthon served as line coach in football with the Alabama Crimson Tide during the 1942 season.
 From 1943 to 1944, Cawthon coached in the National Football League for the Brooklyn Dodgers/Tigers.
 He posted a 2–18 record during his time in the NFL.
 From 1952 to 1953, Cawthon served as athletic director at the University of Alabama.